 Tragedy struck Philadelphia on Tuesday night as an Amtrak train derailed in the city’s Port Richmond section.
 Train 188, a Northeast Regional, left Washington, D.C., and was headed to New York when it derailed shortly after 9 p.m.
 Tuesday.
 Amtrak reported that the train was carrying 238 passengers and five crew members.

-The train crash has claimed the lives of at least seven passengers thus far, and injured hundreds more.
+The train crash has claimed the lives of at least seven passengers thus far and injured hundreds more.
 More than 200 people have been treated at local hospitals.
-Authorities report though that several other passengers remain unaccounted for at the present time, including Rachel Jacobs, CEO of Philadelphia technology company AppreNet.
+Authorities report though that several other passengers remain unaccounted for at present, including Rachel Jacobs, CEO of Philadelphia technology company ApprenNet.

 Mayor Michael Nutter, who confirmed the deaths, said the scene was horrific.
 “It is an absolute disastrous mess,” he said.
 “I’ve never seen anything like this in my life.”
 He said all seven train cars, including the engine, were in “various stages of disarray.”
-He said there were cars that were “completely overturned, on their side, ripped apart.”
+He said some cars were “completely overturned, on their side, ripped apart.”

-If the preliminary reports are proven true and the train was being operated at a speed in excess of 100 mph, Amtrak will have to answer to the hundreds of victims and their families in court.
+If the preliminary reports are proven true and the train was being operated at a speed of more than 100 mph, Amtrak will have to answer to the hundreds of victims and their families in court.
 This crash appears, as of now, to have been entirely preventable.
 To the families that lost loved ones in this tragic train crash, this will be of little solace.